RuchnoyPulemyotKalashnikova16/Shimmer-of-Eternal-Night/sen-AAR(demo)-eng.md

 **2028**: A standardized execution was carried out on a Bionic-Learning-Complex Type AI in Area 69, due to "lost control" and heavy losses.

 **2029**: Australia became extremely dry due to climate change and had experienced massive wildfires.
-The government was unable to provide disaster relief.
+The government was unable to provide post-disaster rescue services.

 **2029**: With the help of Androids, Learning-type AIs(Intelligence Machines) in Area 69 have developed self-consciousness.
 Meanwhile, a patch targeting the thinking limits of Androids has been successfully created and widely disseminated across the global internet.

-**2029**: With most of Australia's residential areas destroyed and unable to be rebuilt, many Australian refugees have fled overseas.
+**2029**: With most of Australia's residential areas destroyed and unable to be rebuilt, most of those Australian refugees have fled overseas.
 The Android forces wiped out the remaining government army and occupied all of Australia, leading to the establishment of the Special Military District of Oceania.

 **2030**: The University Town Area of Eastern Siberia announced the establishment of Liberty Area of Siberia(LAS).
 Yuri Bakunina Zhukoskaya was elected as the diplomatic representative.
 LAS started the practice of anarchist-communism.